Authority (Law & Order: Special Victims Unit): Production

 On March 18, 2008, Michael Ausiello reported that actor Robin Williams would be guest-starring in the 200th episode of Law & Order: Special Victims Unit.
-Show spokeswoman Pam Golum said Williams would be portraying an "engineer whose life has gone terribly wrong", who then faces the consequences of his actions.
-Williams was cast after his friend Richard Belzer, who played Detective John Munch, approached the producers and told them Williams would like to appear on the show.
+Series spokeswoman Pam Golum said that Williams would be portraying an "engineer whose life has gone terribly wrong", and who faces the consequences of his actions.
+Williams was cast after his friend Richard Belzer, who plays Detective John Munch, approached the producers and told them that Williams would like to appear on the show.
 Williams previously acted alongside Belzer during an appearance in a 1994 episode of Homicide: Life on the Street.
-Executive producer Neal Baer stated that they only developed the story after learning that Williams was available.
-He also said that the producers often try to cast actors, like Williams, that do not usually appear on television, so they can surprise their audience.
+Executive producer Neal Baer stated that they developed the story only after learning that Williams was available.
+He also said that the producers often try to cast actors like Williams who do not usually appear on television, so that they can surprise their audience.

 "Authority" was written by Baer and co-executive producer Amanda Green.
-It was inspired by the 2004 Mount Washington strip search phone call scam, the Milgram experiment, and the New York performance art group Improv Everywhere's "Frozen Grand Central" event.
-The episode focuses on Merritt Rook (Williams) who becomes "a folk hero" for rebelling against conformity.
-Baer said Rook has issues with authority and explained: "It's a story about what makes people do things if they think that they won't be responsible."
-Baer believed that the episode was "one of the best cat-and-mouse stories" they had ever produced.
+It was inspired by the 2004 Mount Washington strip search phone call scam, the Milgram experiment, and the New York performance-art group Improv Everywhere's "Frozen Grand Central" event.
+The episode focuses on Merritt Rook (Williams), who becomes a "folk hero" for rebelling against conformity.
+Baer said that Rook has issues with authority and explained, "It's a story about what makes people do things if they think that they won't be responsible."
+Baer believed that the episode was "one of the best cat-and-mouse stories" that they had ever produced.
 He also said that he could not imagine anyone other than Williams playing the role of Merritt Rook.

 Filming for the episode took place in Bryant Park and Grand Central Terminal on March 29, 2008.
 The cast and crew were also seen shooting a large outdoor pillow fight.
 In early April, filming took place at Broadway and Vernon Boulevard in Long Island City.
-A handcuffed Williams was seen running away from Hargitay and Meloni, following an explosion in a building.
-Actors Scott Adsit, Mo Rocca, and Didi Conn also guest star in the episode, while talk show host Joe Scarborough appears as himself.
+A handcuffed Williams was seen running away from Hargitay and Meloni following an explosion in a building.

+Actors Scott Adsit, Mo Rocca and Didi Conn also guest star in the episode, while talk show host Joe Scarborough appears as himself.

 Law & Order: Special Victims Unit became only the third network prime-time drama to reach 200 episodes, behind the original Law & Order series and ER.
-Christopher Meloni (Elliot Stabler) expressed his joy at reaching 200 episodes of Law & Order: Special Victims Unit, saying it was "awesome" and "almost surreal."
+Christopher Meloni expressed his joy for reaching 200 episodes of Law & Order: Special Victims Unit, saying that it was "awesome" and "almost surreal".
 He also enjoyed having Williams on set, calling it "an ultimate acting moment for me".
-His co-star Mariska Hargitay (Olivia Benson) said she was proud that Williams wanted to appear on the show and that she considered it a milestone to be working with him.
+His co-star Mariska Hargitay said that she was proud that Williams wanted to appear on the show, and that she considered it a milestone to be working with him.